gibbok/frontend-boilerplate/README.md

 Run tests by executing `npm run test` or simply `npm t`, use `npm run test:watch` to continuously watch your tests when coding.

-Visual regression with Loki can be run using `npm run test:visual`, when you make changes and you want to save them as reference use `test:visual:approve`.
+Visual regression with Loki can be run using `npm run test:visual` (after StoryBook is running `npm run storybook`), when you make changes and you want to save them as reference use `test:visual:approve`.
 Loki configurations can be found in `loki.config.js` file.

 End to End testing using Cypress can be executed locally running `npm run cy:open`, this project also automatically perform headless E2E testing on CI using Travis.